egovernments/municipal-services/bpa-services/README.md

 - workflow ( Workflow configuration for different BPA application is configured )

-- pdf-service ( Receipt’s, permitorder etc.. and prepared )
+- pdfgen ( Receipt’s, permitorder etc.. and prepared )

 - billing-service ( Create demands and bills for the fees to be collected )